upup1904/strangepages/words/stubble_goose.md

 wending herds of mostly mammals -- ewes, and rams and bullocks -- herds of the fourpin blossoms of animal husbandry -- among those ruminants come stubble geese.

+It rhymes with "double"; from O.F. *estouble*, Skeat who cites Chaucer *stoble-goose* C.T.
+4351.

 Though we're off to slaughter
 A goose waddles proud
 Evincing goose hauteur  _